DSCN2645

 When you are finished adding material, always cover it with a layer of carbon material so that nitrogen material is not visible.
 This inhibits both odor and insect activity.

-There is always another point to add – observe your system often!
+There is often a condition to adjust – observe your system often!

 Leave a Reply